Emergent spin-1 trimerized valence bond crystal in the spin-1/2 Heisenberg model on the star lattice: Acknowledgments

-\textit{Acknowledgements.---} We are indebted to C. Peng for useful discussions.
+We are indebted to C. Peng for useful discussions.
 This work was supported in part by the MOST of China (Grants No. 2012CB932900 and No. 2013CB933401), the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB07010100), and NSFC Grant No. 11474249.
-S.S.G. is supported by the National Science Foundation through grant DMR-1408560, and the National High Magnetic Field Laboratory that is supported by NSF DMR-1157490 and the State of Florida.
-W.L. was supported by SFB-TR12, A.W. by DFG WE4819/1-1 and WE4819/1-2.
-S.J.R. is supported by ERC ADG OSYRIS and Spanish Ministry grant FOQUS, and would like to thank Maciej Lewenstein for partly supporting a visit to LMU through ERC ADG OSYRIS.
+S.S.G. was supported by the National Science Foundation through grant DMR-1408560, and the National High Magnetic Field Laboratory that is supported by NSF DMR-1157490 and the State of Florida.
+W.L. was supported by SFB-TR12 and the National Natural Science Foundation of China (Grant No. 11504014), A.W. by DFG WE4819/1-1 and WE4819/1-2.
+S.J.R. was supported by ERC AdG OSYRIS (ERC-2013-AdG Grant No. 339106), the Spanish MINECO grants FOQUS (FIS2013-46768-P), FISICATEAMO (FIS2016-79508-P), and ``Severo Ochoa'' Programme (SEV-2015-0522), Catalan AGAUR SGR 874, Fundaci\'o Cellex, EU FETPRO QUIC, EQuaM (FP7/2007-2013 Grant No. 323714), CERCA Programme / Generalitat de Catalunya, and Fundaci\'o Catalunya - La Pedrera $\cdot$ Ignacio Cirac Program Chair.